crossplane-contrib/provider-aws/INSTALL.md

 ## Install

-TBD: Steps to install the AWS stack into a Crossplane cluster
+TBD: Steps to install the AWS provider package into a Crossplane cluster